Vectorized/multicaller/README.md

 - Omission of utility functions like `getBlockNumber` for more efficient function dispatch.
 If you need those functions, just add those functions into your contract, or read them off a separate utility contract like [MakerDao's Multicall](https://github.com/makerdao/multicall).

-## Use Cases

-For the following, the contracts called must read the `msg.sender` from the multicaller contract.

-The `LibMulticaller` library can be used for efficient reading.

-**Example use cases:**

-- Calling access role restricted functions across multiple contracts in a single transaction.

-- Approving a trusted operator contract to transfer tokens, and doing the transfer in a single transaction.

-  > **Warning** This will skip the approval warning on wallets.
-To mitigate phishing risk, you should make a custom approval function that validates a time-limited [EIP-712](https://eips.ethereum.org/EIPS/eip-712) signature signed by the `msg.sender`.

 ## Safety

 We **do not give any warranties** and **will not be liable for any loss** incurred through any use of this codebase.